Reducing Waste: What You Can Do

 Trips and Vacations

-- When visiting beaches and parks, be sure to take back everything you bring in, so that you can leave places unlittered and undisturbed.
+- When visiting beaches and parks, be sure to take back everything you bring in, so that you can leave places undisturbed and without any litter.

 - To pass the time on long drives or rainy vacation days, bring scrap paper for drawing and games.